-The Bank's income tax returns through 2016 had been assessed; however, the Bank was dissatisfied and has invoked the administrative remedy for fiscal years 2015 and 2016.
-The Bank has assessed relevant income tax based on prudence principle.
+The Bank's income tax returns through 2017 have been assessed by the tax authority; however, the Bank was dissatisfied and invoked the administrative remedy for fiscal years from 2015 to 2017.
+The Bank assessed relevant income tax based on prudence principle.